grycap/cobeats/README.md

 * statsmodels 0.9.0
 * sklearn 0.19.2

-It is included all information about loads needed for simulation.
+This repository includes the information about the simulated workloadsx

 Change instalation diretory in bin/run_compare.sh in BASE variable for your instalation directory